Pips Answer for Monday, August 25, 2025

 I used that as my anchor to branch out.
 The 'Equals' regions at [2,0]/[3,0] and [3,2]/[3,3] required dominoes with matching halves or very specific placements.
 I noticed the 'Less than 2' target at [1,3], which limited my options significantly.
 By process of elimination, the [6,0] and [5,5] dominoes had to be tucked into the corners where they wouldn't mess up the smaller sum requirements.

-Nyt Pips hard answer for 2025-08-25
+NYT Pips hard answer for 2025-08-25

-Answer for 2025-08-25
+Complete answer for 2025-08-25 (Hard)

 Finally, the Hard puzzle was a real marathon.
 Kurchan used several 2x2 'Equals' regions, which are notorious for being restrictive.
 I focused on the 'Sum 11' at the very bottom [7,2]/[7,3].